embEDUx/documentation/src/usage/toolchains.md

 $ git push
     ```

-1. The **Buildbot** should start building your toolchain now.
+1. The **Buildserver** should start building your kernel image now.
 For further
    informations on how to monitor the build check [monitoring
    guide](common/build-monitoring.md).

+1. Congratulations, you just built your first toolchain.
+You can now download
+   the toolchain.
+Find the toolchain component URL in the [User
+   Documentation](../setup/user-documentation.md) (see [Hardware
+   Deployment](usage.md#hardware-deployment)).